Slide (Slave song)

-"Slide" is a song written, arranger and performed by American R&B/funk band Slave.
+"Slide" is a song written, arranged and performed by American R&B/funk band Slave.
 It was released in 1977 through Cotillion Records as a lead single from their self-titled debut album Slave.
 Production was handled by Jeff Dixon.

 The song peaked at number 32 on the US Billboard Hot 100 and topped the US Hot R&B/Hip-Hop Songs.
 It also reached number 58 on the Canadian RPM Top 100 Singles chart.